Planning System

 Each level connects to the ones above and below:

-- Tasks complete Projects
+- Tasks complete Projects and Processes

-- Projects achieve Objectives
+- Projects and Processes achieve Objectives

 - Objectives fulfill the Prime Directive